multinet-app/multinet-docs/multinet.rst

 The first step for any session where you're modifying data, is to log in using Google OAuth.
 Click the person icon next to the multinet logo and then click 'Sign in with Google'.
 Follow the prompts until you're back on the multinet site.
-Authenticating allows you to upload data into certain workspaces (this is based on your permissions level).
+Authenticating allows you to create workspaces and upload data to them.

 To create a workspace to hold the materials for this dataset, use the ``NEW WORKSPACE`` button appearing near the top of the left sidebar.
 A dialog box will